astropy/astroquery/docs/simbad/simbad.rst

 Query a bibcode
 ^^^^^^^^^^^^^^^

-This retrieves the reference corresponding to a bibcode.
+This retrieves information about the article corresponding to a bibcode.

 .. doctest-remote-data::